Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 While whey protein isolate has little or no lactose, whey protein concentrate can have several grams of lactose per serving.

-Depending on severity of the lactose intolerance, even a small amount of lactose in a scoop of whey protein isolate could cause problems.
+Depending on the severity of the lactose intolerance, even a tiny amount of lactose in a scoop of whey protein isolate could cause problems.

 How to Fix

-When buying whey protein, also check the ingredients carefully for whey protein concentrate; this version of whey protein is less costly to manufacture, so supplement companies often make whey protein blends with both isolate and concentrate to keep their costs down.
+When buying whey protein, you need to check the ingredients carefully for whey protein concentrate; this version is less costly to manufacture, so supplement companies often make whey protein blends with both isolate and concentrate to keep their costs down.

 You can expect to pay more for pure whey protein isolate than a whey protein blend, but having a shake that doesn’t give you diarrhea is well worth it.